Montana-Code-School/reactStuff/README.md

 liftState.js

-run npm install, then npm start
+run npm install, then npm start, then start the exercises above in order